Gingercapo/financialStatement/README.md

-# Hj Construction and Logistic Service Financial Analysis
+# Logistic Service Financial Analysis

-I received data from Auditing department telling me to please help them Analyse the financial statement of Hj Construction and Logistic Service.
+I received data from Auditing department telling me to please help them Analyse the financial statement of Logistic Service.

 I have been supplied with two vectors of data:
 Monthly revenue and monthly expenses for the year of 2021.